IvanSunjg/CADA-GAN/ImageAugmentation/README.md

 )
 ```

-Besides two basic image manipulation techniques, we also implemented a P() function which can help you specify how likely you want to utilise the corresponding technique to the images.

-2. Example use for loading a dataset that uses P:
+3. Example use for loading a dataset that uses P:

 ```python
 dataset = TSKinDataset(